-Up until a few months ago I had been running my own business in the marine survey sector working all over the world.
+I've been a yoga teacher for 5 years now, but practicing yoga with many wonderful teachers for nearly 20+ years.
+Prior to taking the plunge, I owned my own business, and spent over 20 years working in the marine oil and gas survey sector managing large projects all over the world.
 I took up yoga to get away from the stresses and strains of corporate life.
-For more than 15 years the once a week fix to a local class was enough to reset the balance.
+For many years the once a week fix to a local class was enough to reset the balance.

-A few years ago it became too much.
+When I became a parent, the high-flying lifestyle was too much.
 I was spending more time on planes, meetings, and in-between airport terminals than I was sharing life with my husband and young daughter.
-Enough was enough - something had to give.
+Enough was enough - something eventually had to give.

-In 2015 I came to the conclusion the best remedy would be to devote more time to yoga, and I decided to to study the ancient practice at a very high level.
+I came to the conclusion the best remedy would be to devote more time to yoga, and I decided to to study the ancient practice at a very high level.
 I undertook a 2-year 500 hour advanced teacher training course with Devon school of yoga.
 The course completely transformed me as a person - for the better.
 Yoga became a way of life.
-During the 2 years my brain body and soul were nourished and rebalanced.
+During the 2 years my mind body and soul were nourished and re-balanced.

 Its common to feel out of control.
 We try and do it all as thats what society dictates to us, and we either lash-out when we reach boiling point; or we might find an aerobic release through sport, or we just curl up in a ball and sleep.